dpapavas/gamma/README.md

 $ git clone --depth=1 https://github.com/CGAL/cgal.git
 ```

-Depending on the language frontends you want to enable, you'll also need
+Depending on the language front ends you want to enable, you'll also need
 [Chibi-Scheme](https://github.com/ashinn/chibi-scheme) and
 [Lua](https://www.lua.org/ftp/).
 These are optional and if one is not
-available, the respective language frontend will be disabled.
+available, the respective language front end will be disabled.
 Here too, we will
 avoid system packages and instead build from source for static linking, as the
 system packages might not have been built with the appropriate configuration.